There is one topic many long-term couples tend to avoid, not because it is unimportant, but because it feels too risky.

 But just like anything else that matters in a relationship, intimacy needs care.

 It needs space.
-And yes, sometimes, it needs to be talked about—even scheduled.
+And yes, sometimes, it needs to be talked about, even scheduled!

 Rather than waiting for things to break down, some couples are starting a healthier habit: regular, honest check-ins about their sex life.